alexfinnarn/hotdogs/README.md

 ## Conclusion

 I hope I've shown that I can take a mock image of a website and successfully turn it into a website that helps a hotdog business drive sales.
+While the homepage isn't 100% the way I'd like it, I provided ample reasoning as to why I made the choices I did and some items I would improve with more input and time.
 I had fun coding up this work sample, but now I'm so hungry I need to go eat three lunches...I look forward to discussing the frontend developer role with you in the near future!